lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mu is that symbols should be easy to understand and that generally keywords are preferred over symbols.
-Most symbols are consistent with their contextual meaning, for example `*` relates to math, `!` relates to exceptions, `&` relates to tuples, etc..
-There's also a common pattern where repeating an operator is a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
+Most symbols are consistent with their contextual meaning, for example `*` and `/` relate to math, `~` relates to bitwise operators, `!` relates to exceptions, `&` relates to tuples, etc..
+There's also a common pattern where repeating an operator gets you a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
 Mu will check any combination of symbols greedily until the next space or word, so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.

 **Algebra:**